solana-labs/solana/book/src/enclave.md

 ## Ancestor Verification

 This is alternate, albeit, less certain approach to verifying voting fork.
-1. The validator maintains an active set of nodes in the network
+1. The validator maintains an active set of nodes in the cluster
 2. It observes the votes from the active set in the last voting period
 3. It stores the ancestor/last_tick at which each node voted
 4. It sends new vote request to vote-signing service